Fall 2021 Semester - Spring 2022 Semester Update

 - Be kind to yourself and practice self-care.

 - Get the facts, but limit worry and distress by reducing the amount of time you spend on social media or news sites that are upsetting.
-Ongoing Champlain updates on the Coronavirus/COVID-19 situation are being posted at The View page.
-For further information, see the dedicated CDC website.
+Ongoing Champlain updates are being posted at The View page.

 - Eat well, get exercise, and prioritize sleep.